Explore Scientific Twilight I Alt-Azimuth Review: Recommended Mount

 The Explore Scientific Twilight I telescope mount, engineered for light-to-medium-duty usage, elegantly blends functionality with ease of use.
 It comprises both a tripod and an alt-azimuth mount head.
 This mount is ideal for small- to medium-sized refractors, Newtonians, and catadioptrics, as long as their apertures do not exceed 6 inches and their weight is under ~6.8 kg.

-The Twilight I is a notable improvement over the cheaper alt-azimuth mounts in its price range, such as the Vixen Porta II, which feature inadequate clearance for larger scopes and are heavily dependant on flimsy plastic castings that are easily damaged and not all that sturdy.
+The Twilight I is a notable improvement over the cheaper alt-azimuth mounts in its price range, which mostly feature inadequate clearance for larger scopes and are heavily dependent on flimsy plastic castings that are easily damaged and not all that sturdy.

 Explore Scientific Twilight I Alt-Azimuth Mount